benjmin-r/squeakyvessel.com/_posts/2015-09-09-1on1-structure.md

-You, as a manager, should spend most of the time listening to what your team memebe rhas to say.
+You, as a manager, should spend most of the time listening to what your team member has to say.
 And by listening I mean to really try to understand what the other person is saying, by putting your own definitions and opinions into the background.